michaljerabek/1-2-3/README.md

 # 1-2-3 — Number sequence generator for [Brackets](http://brackets.io/)

+*GIFs below were created with an older version with a different UI, but in general it works the same.*

 ## Basic usage

 Press `CTRL`+`F11` to generate numbers.
 Press `ALT`+`F11` to set some options.